infovizin/_/washing-machine.md

 * Tighten the valve with Teflon tape to avoid water leakages.
 ## Drain Connection
 * Connect the machine hose to the standpipe.

-   `Note: The hose fits loosely  to avoid reverse flow of dirty water into the machine.`
+ :point_right: The hose fits loosely  to avoid reverse flow of dirty water into the machine.
 * Connect the standpipe to the trap as shown in fig .
 * The standpipe-trap opening should be at least 0.6m (2 ft) above the floor.
 * Connect  the trap to the waste system for discharging dirty water.